NCLEX-RN Exam Guide

 - Lower the beds of bedridden patients to the lowest possible height.

 - Close all of the window drapes and curtains.

-The correct responses to this question are D, E and F
+The correct responses to this question are D, E, and F

 These emergency interventions protect patients from flying glass and other debris that can occur with a cyclone.
 Again, if you only got two of these three responses, you will not get any credit for this question.
-It will be scored incorrect because you missed one of the correct responses.
+It will be scored incorrectly because you missed one of the correct responses.

-Now, let's try this multiple response question.
+Now, let's try this multiple-response question:

 - Participating in all internal emergency preparedness disaster drills

 - Using autocratic and authoritarian leadership skills

 - Establishing those urgent clients is the greatest triage priority

 - Communicating with family members about the patient's status